« Blog

 While the majority of states have no estate tax and no inheritance tax whatsoever, 17 states plus Washington, D.C., do.

 The thresholds in some states are quite low, particularly if you include life insurance.
-In Oregon and Massachusetts the exemptions are only $1 million dollars.
+In some state, the exemptions are only $1 million or $2 million dollars.
 Many people who may not consider themselves wealthy can end up with a taxable estate.

 Here is a helpful map to see what rules apply to you if there’s a state estate tax or inheritance tax where you live.